bkuhn/talks/Org-Participation-FLOSS-2013/org-participation.markdown

 # The Pet Industry

 + For-profit companies abound &hellip;
-      - pet food, veterinarian clincs, pet stores.
+      - pet food, veterinarian clinics, pet stores.

 + Some have non-profit equivalents, but why?
       - pet stores are historically the biggest perpetrators of puppy mill purchases.